-Here are the factors that influence the average cost of a teen car insurance.
+Here are the factors that influence the average cost of teen car insurance.

 Vehicle: The safer the vehicle, the lower the average car insurance cost for a teen driver.
-If your teen drives a car that has features to accelerate the speed easily and quickly, insurance carriers believe they are more prone to accident and hence, the average insurance cost of the car would be higher.
-On the other hand, if your teen drives a car which has safety features such as air bag, then the cost would be lower.
-Similarly, cars that rate very well in crash tests also contribute to lower average cost for teen drivers.
+If your teen drives a car that has features to accelerate the speed easily and quickly, insurance carriers believe they are more prone to accidents and hence, the average insurance cost of the car would be higher.
+On the other hand, if your teen drives a car that has safety features such as airbags, then the cost would be lower.
+Similarly, cars that rate very well in crash tests also contribute to lower average costs for teen drivers.

 Location: If you live in a rural area where the occurrence or odds of accidents are pretty low, the average cost of teen car insurance would also be low as well.
 If you live in a city or urban area, the car insurance cost would be higher.

 Grades: Good grades play a crucial role in the determination of the average car insurance cost of teen drivers.
 Insurance companies believe students with good grades tend to be smart and safe drivers.
 Therefore, they reward them with good student discounts.
 Male teen drivers could lower their car insurance costs by obtaining good grades.
 The average cost of female teen drivers who have good grades can be substantially low.